KohanAlex26/SportApp/README.md

 -For the backend I used Spring and Angular for the frontend.

+-To map models to database I used Hibernate.

 -For the database I used PostgreSQL.

 -I have multiple types of relations between entities: one to one, one to many and many to many.